lsst-dm/dmtn-057/index.rst

 Configs could be used to disable them, although keeping task- and metrics-related options separated would require a new config base class or a similarly far-reaching change to current configs.

 Because of its decentralization, a direct-measurement architecture has trouble supporting cross-task metrics; in effect, one needs one framework for single-task metrics and a dedicated "afterburner" for cross-task metrics.
+This duality makes the system both harder to maintain and harder to develop new metrics for.

 .. _arch-direct-examples: